Projects

 Best Practices

-- Name projects clearly based on location and purpose to support clarity and search.
+Name projects clearly based on location and purpose to support searching and portfolio management.